spacehare/quake-maps/maps/sprawl96_rabbit/readme/sprawl96_rabbit.md

 ## [map sources](https://github.com/spacehare/quake-maps/tree/main/maps)

+the link above contains the `.map` files and other related stuff for all my quake maps 🙂

-# Credit
+# credit

+> note: the art (by Ryukocha) and music (by twofold) were made just for this map :O

 ## textures

 - [Makkon textures](https://www.slipseer.com/index.php?resources/makkon-textures.28/) by Makkon

-## Secrets ⚠
+## secrets

 - Drawings by [Ryukocha](https://twitter.com/ryukocha_art), made in Procreate
 - [Rabbit Emoji](https://github.com/googlefonts/noto-emoji/blob/main/svg/emoji_u1f407.svg); i'm not sure if this is the exact version of the rabbit SVG i used. . . but i converted it for Quake during my (abandoned) Sewer Jam 2 map

 ## music

-- Loose Collar (track255 -- made just for this map!!) by [twofold](https://soundcloud.com/2xtwofold), made in Ableton and mastered in REAPER
+- Loose Collar (track255) by [twofold](https://soundcloud.com/2xtwofold), made in Ableton and mastered in REAPER

 ## sfx